tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_supported_features.md

 --------|-----------|-----------
 CMS interface | No | Unlike with WordPress, you don't log into an interface and navigate to your files.
 You work with text files and preview the site dynamically in your browser.
 Don't worry -- this is part of the simplicy that makes Jekyll awesome.
 I recommend using WebStorm as your text editor.
 WYSIWYG interface | No | I use WebStorm to author content, because I like working in text file formats.
 But you can use any Markdown editor you want (e.g., Lightpaper for Mac, Marked) to author your content.
 Different outputs | No | This theme provides a single website output that contains documentation for multiple products.
 Unlike previous iterations of the theme, it's not intended to support different outputs from the same content.
+However, you can easily set things up to do this by simply creating multiple configuration files and running different builds for each configuration file.
 Robust search | No | The search feature is a simplistic JSON search.
 For more robust search, you should integrate Swiftype or Algolia.
 However, those services aren't currently integrated into the theme.
 Standardized templates | No | You can create pages with any structure you want.
 The theme does not enforce topic types such as a task or concept as the DITA specification does.
 Integration with Swagger | No | You can link to a SwaggerUI output, but there is no built-in integration of SwaggerUI into this documentation theme.